giraone/security-sample-resource-01/readme.md

-# Kickstart 1 for protected JEE WebSphere Liberty Application #
+# Sample project for protected JEE WebSphere Liberty Application #

 This project is indented to show how a simple JEE application can be protected using
 - SSL
 - User authentication (login/password) based on BASIC authentication
+- Authorization based on roles for JAX-RS services
 - Using simple groups for authorization

 ## Prerequisites to develop locally and run the project ##